Herbicide options for cool-season lawns

 Importance of pre-emergent control

-A weed control plan for lawn and landscapes should include a pre-emergent program that includes a product such as Barricade® brand herbicide to prevent development of weed seedlings.
+Weed control for lawn and landscapes should include a pre-emergent like Barricade® brand herbicide to prevent the development of weed seedlings.
 This is particularly important for grass weed control as there are few options for post-emergent grass control.
-Depending on turf type, Tenacity® and Manuscript® herbicides have pre- and/or post- emergent activity on certain grass weeds, such as crabgrass, on turf.
-However, in landscape beds, woody and herbaceous plants can be sensitive to post- emergent herbicide applications.
-Both Barricade 4FL and Tenacity are available in convenient 4-oz. bottles.
+Depending on turf type, Tenacity® and Manuscript® herbicides also have pre- and/or post-emergent activity on certain grass weeds in landscape beds, woody and herbaceous plants that can be sensitive to post- emergent herbicide applications.
+Barricade 4FL and Tenacity are available in convenient 4-oz. and 8-oz. bottles.

 Post-emergent control

-Reward is a contact, non-selective herbicide that disrupts photosynthesis, causing degradation of cell walls.
-Desiccation of green plants tissue can be seen within hours of application, burning all the foliage it contacts.
-Reward can be applied as a broadcast spray or in a backpack sprayer for spot treatment applications at 0.75 oz. per gal.
+Reward is a contact, non-selective herbicide that disrupts photosynthesis, causing degradation of cell walls within hours, burning all the foliage it contacts.
+It can be applied as a broadcast spray or in a backpack sprayer for spot treatment applications at 0.75 oz./gal.
 All applications will need a non-ionic surfactant to enhance plant surface coverage.
-Other lawn uses include:
+Additional uses include:

 • Weed control in joints and edges of hard surfaces around the landscape